CSCfi/Kielipankki-korp-backend/korp/pluginlib/README.md

 Values for the configuration variables of individual plugin modules or subpackages can be specified in two places:

-1. An item in the list `PLUGINS` in Korp’s `config` module can be a pair `(`_plugin\_name_`,` _config_`)`, where _config_ may be either a dictionary- or namespace-like object containing configuration variables.
+1. An item in the list `PLUGINS` in Korp’s `config` module can be a pair `(`_plugin\_name_`,` _config_`)`, where _config_ is a dictionary-like object containing configuration variables.

-2. In Korp’s `config` module, in `PLUGINS_CONFIG[`_plugin\_name_`]`, whose value may be either a dictionary- or namespace-like object with configration variables.
+2. In Korp’s `config` module, in `PLUGINS_CONFIG[`_plugin\_name_`]`, whose value is a dictionary-like object with configuration variables.

 The value for a configuration variable is taken from the first of the above in which it is set.

 To get values from these sources, the plugin module needs to call `korp.pluginlib.get_plugin_config` with default values of configuration variables.
-The function returns an object containing configuration variables with their values (an instance of `types.SimpleNamespace`).
+The function returns a `dict` containing configuration variables with their values.
 For example:

 ```python
 pluginconf = korp.pluginlib.get_plugin_config(